Skip to content

 Attack scenarios are the link between many modeled information.
 They are always associated with an element (target).

-Besides name and number, there are a few buttons for links, which are further described in Traceability.
 The status field is important especially for generated threats.
 These do not necessarily applied and should be investigated manually.
 Attack scenarios of the state "Not applicable" or "Duplicate" are ignored in risk tables and reports.
+Not applicable scenarios are still shown in the respective diagram, sorted to the end of the attack scenario list.
+Note that the states "Not applicable" or "Duplicate" may only exist in the default configuration, as these states can be customized (see Status Fields).

 As mentioned before, scenarios must be linked to an element.
 This element is usually the target.
 If the scenario applies for multiple elements, these are listed in the targets field.